 Yongma Land was built in 1980, and had a fairly solid run as a small family-oriented amusement park.
 By 2011 tastes had moved on, and with attendance dwindling it closed down.
 Despite stories of a haunting or two, the root of its demise was likely just a matter of profit, when the construction of several, much larger and better located, theme parks lured the thrill-seekers away.

 Now in the hands of an enterprising local businessman, the old Yongma Land is open again, but this time to revel in the poignant charm of its decay.
-For a small charge of 5000 won (about $5, a bit more for professionals) visitors are free to roam the old rides, no fence-jumping needed.
-And, for 30,000 won, the owner will turn on the lights of the ghostly merry-go-round for you after 8:00 pm.
+For a small charge of 10,000 won per adult (about $9, a bit more for professionals) and 5,000 won per child, visitors are free to roam the old rides, no fence-jumping needed.
+And for 30,000 won, the owner will turn on the lights of the ghostly merry-go-round for you after 8:00 pm.